 The University relies on several well-established data-gathering activities to assess the quality of teaching and student learning.
-For the Retention, Promotion, and Tenure process, the primary instrument for student evaluation of faculty performance is the Individual Development and Educational Assessment (IDEA) form.
+The primary instrument for student evaluation of faculty performance is the Individual Development and Educational Assessment (IDEA) form, a nationally recognized assessment administered by Kansas State University.
 Faculty members are required to administer this instrument in at least two courses annually and to discuss the results of these evaluations within the narrative of their retention, promotion, and tenure reports.
 Faculty members also use these data for improving teaching effectiveness.
 The full IDEA form includes data on teaching methods, pedagogical strategies, and learning goals.
-These data, when studied in the aggregate, yield valuable information for a broader understanding of the relationship between teaching and learning on our campus.
-Aggregate data from the IDEA process across campus will be analyzed in the next phase of the self study and discussed in the Educational Effectiveness Review.
+To help examine the relationship between teaching and learning on our campus, aggregate data from the IDEA process across campus will be analyzed in the next phase of the self study and discussed in the Educational Effectiveness Review.

-Either as part of the Retention, Promotion, and Tenure process or for interim evaluation of lecturers, many departments use peer observations of in-class teaching to evaluate teaching techniques and effectiveness.
-Some departments have created course evaluations that are administered on a voluntary basis by individual faculty members for the purpose of evaluating a particular course.
-Such evaluations are not published or used in the Retention, Promotion, and Tenure process but are used solely by faculty to improve instruction.
-In addition to the above, campus exit and alumni surveys, as well as the National Survey of Student Engagement and the Faculty Survey of Student Engagement, provide valuable indirect measures for assessing effective teaching.
+As part of the Retention, Promotion, and Tenure process and for the evaluation of lecturers, many departments use peer observations of in-class teaching to evaluate teaching techniques and effectiveness.
+Many individuals and departments have created additional assessment tools to measure progress on learning outcomes, evaluate faculty, and evaluate course delivery and content.
+Although not normally used in the RPT process, these assessments provide valuable information for the improvement of instruction and assessment of academic programs.
+In addition to the above, campus exit and alumni surveys, as well as the National Survey of Student Engagement and the Faculty Survey of Student Engagement, provide useful indirect measures for assessing effective teaching.
 The results of these evaluations will be presented and discussed in the Educational Effectiveness Review.